Gordon Park 1930s Home Renovation

-This 1930’s home in Gordon Park no longer provided the amount of living space for the owners and their growing family.
-There were several main goals for this Gordon Park renovation which included:-
+This Gordon Park 1930s home renovation needed to provide a larger amount of living space for the owners and their growing family.
+There were several main goals for this Gordon Park 1930s home renovation which included:-

 - Improving and enhancing the streetscape of the property